 a.
 Cable TV.
 If an association has a bulk contract with the cable company, those services can be suspended.

 b.
-Clubhouse.
+Meeting Facilities.
 Use of the clubhouse for functions unrelated to association elections can be suspended.

 c.
 Committee Membership.
 A delinquent owner can be removed from committees.